pyllyukko/user.js/README.md

 * Installing user.js **will remove your saved passwords** (https://github.com/pyllyukko/user.js/issues/27)
 * Clearing open windows on Firefox exit causes 2 windows to open when Firefox starts https://bugzilla.mozilla.org/show_bug.cgi?id=1334945
 * .URL shortcut files will be created with a generic icon
+* disabling "beforeunload" events may lead to losing data entered in web forms
 * OCSP leaks your IP and domains you visit to the CA when OCSP Stapling is not available on visited host
 * OCSP is vulnerable to replay attacks when nonce is not configured on the OCSP responder
 * OCSP adds latency (performance)